 However, keep in mind that not all cloud services are serverless.
 If you build a serverless solution but are using cloud services that aren’t serverless, they will generate costs.
 In this instance, the “usage” doesn’t always mean user interactions, but for example a unit of database space.
 If you keep some data in a database, it will still generate costs, even though you don’t interact with it.

-What are the challenges of cloud migration?
+What are the on-premise to cloud migration challenges?

 Insufficient pre-migration analysis and preparation